 The danger lies in complacency — in simply pushing out cookie cutter emails year after year without measuring success or planning for growth.
 As Kath Pay, the founder of Holistic Email Marketing puts it:

 Email is a push channel, so we need to push it to work harder.

-Carefully consider your email design, include clear calls to action and persistently test and improve your campaigns.
+Carefully consider your email design and font, include clear calls to action and persistently test and improve your campaigns.
 Email marketing will almost certainly boost your subscriber rates and conversions if you follow these and other tried and true best practices.